Stomach Cancer Diagnosis, Staging & Treatments

 • CT (computed tomography) scan, a very powerful X-ray, shows a detailed cross-section of tissue and can detect tumors

-Stages of Stomach Cancer
+Stomach Cancer Stages

 After you receive a stomach cancer diagnosis, your doctor will determine if cancer has spread, and if so, how far.
 This process is called staging, and it also helps your doctor determine your best treatment options.

+After gathering the information they need, the oncologist will assign a stage.
 The American Joint Committee on Cancer's (AJCC) TNM system is the staging system most often used for stomach cancer.
 TNM refers to:

 • T: Tumor size and extent of tumors